Piranha Games: Early years

-Work began in earnest on DH:NP mid August, 2000.
+Work began in earnest on DH:NP mid August 2000.
 The team doubled in size from six developers to twelve and moved into its new office location in Downtown Vancouver.
 Production on DH:NP moved along steadily through the winter and into 2001 in preparation for E3 2001.
 After a modest E3 showing, DH:NP continued development, targeting a fall release date.
 Crunching hard for the next 6 months, with the team exhausted and the ownership at odds with each other, the game's ship date slipped into spring 2002.
 During the summer and fall of 2001, Jason Holtslander was bought out by the remaining principals.

 With the departure of Holtslander, Piranha refocused its energy towards finishing DH:NP and expanding the business into the casual space through the creation of a new label and company called Jarhead Games.
 In the spring of 2002 DH:NP was released.

 In the summer of 2005 Piranha Games began working on an unannounced next generation title which was later revealed to be a new Mechwarrior game.
 In the spring of 2007, Piranha Games was contracted to work on EA Playground for the Nintendo DS and Medal of Honor: Heroes 2 for the PSP.
 Piranha Games has also worked with Gearbox Software to develop the PS3 and Xbox 360 versions of Duke Nukem Forever, along with the multiplayer component.

 In 2011, after failing to work with former rights holders Smith & Tinker to fund a new MechWarrior game, Piranha Games bought the rights to the series from them.

 After a lengthy period without news regarding the new MechWarrior game, Piranha announced that the game, after some 'false starts', had become MechWarrior Online, and had been transformed into a mech-based MMO.
 MechWarrior Online ended Closed Beta phase in 2012, and officially launched following an Open Beta in fall of 2013 to mediocre reviews from critics, and poor reception with fans of the franchise.

 Current

 PGI continues live iterative development of Mechwarrior Online.
-On Dec.
-5, 2016, Piranha announced their development of MechWarrior 5: Mercenaries, a single-purchase sandbox title for the franchise using the Unreal 4 engine, with a playable demo due to be rolled out at the company's annual Vancouver Mech-Con event in December 2017 and full release rescheduled for September 2019 (Originally December 2018).
+On December 5, 2016, Piranha announced their development of MechWarrior 5: Mercenaries, a single-purchase single player campaign title for the franchise using the Unreal 4 engine, with a playable demo due to be rolled out at the company's annual Vancouver Mech-Con event in December 2017 and full release rescheduled for September 2019 (Originally December 2018).

 On July 25, 2019, it was announced that MechWarrior 5: Mercenaries would be delayed again with a launch date of December 10, 2019.
-The game would also be an Epic Games Store exclusive for 1 year., Although it was also released for Xbox Game Pass.
+The game would also be an Epic Games Store exclusive for 1 year, although it was also released for Xbox Game Pass.